How To Find Writing Inspiration To Finish (Or Start) Your Next Book

 Turn your writing from a chore to a satisfaction by thinking about what got you here in the first place.
 Are you writing to bring other people joy, to solve problems, to inspire?

-Keep this reason in the forefront of your mind as you write.
+Keep this reason at the forefront of your mind as you write.
 You might even visualize people getting enjoyment and use from your book.

 Take some time to stop trying so hard to find inspiration and allow your mind to be clear.